 NEWS: Indonesia has introduced an Electronic Visa on Arrival e-VOA in addition to the re-instated Visa on Arrival.
 You can apply here.

 Which restrictions have been put in place for Bali?

 However, visitors must follow the below requirements:

 80% of the Bali economy relies directly and indirectly on tourism.
 However, since the Corona outbreak, the number of tourists in Bali has plummeted by 89%.

 Many locals have lost their jobs.
 Those who didn't, got a pay cut up to 75%.
 The Balinese are desperately looking forward to a time when tourists will return to help restore the economy.

 Are the Gili Islands Safe To Travel?

-Lombok International Airport in Central Lombok and Lembar Port in West Lombok, remain operational, although with drastically reduced flights coming in and going out.
+Lombok International Airport in Central Lombok and Lembar Port in West Lombok, remain operational.

 If you had a fast boat booking for travel in the next few months or for other destination-related questions, feel free to contact us directly if you wish to reschedule your trip.
 We also invite you to consult our Terms and Conditions if you have any questions regarding a cancellation.